infinity-technical/platform-engineering/README.md

   * Web browser (Vivaldi)
   * SSH client (OpenSSH)

+I used a Mac for development and a VirtualBox VM running Ubuntu 12.04 LTS for testing.

 **Installation of applications required for operation of a state management system is acceptable**

-The wget utility will be required to download a Zip archive of this github repository
+The git utility will be required to clone this repository.
+Git can be installed with apt.

-The unzip utility will be required to uncompress the Zip aarchive

-wget and unzip are both available on a clean installation of Ubuntu

 The version of Puppet available from the default Ubuntu repositories does not include the module subcommand required to install the PuppetLabs Apache module.
 The PuppetLabs release for the target version of Ubuntu will be installed from PuppetLabs repository.

-This bootstrapping will be handled by the prepare/setup.sh script in this repository.
+I have provided a script (prepare/setup.sh) to check for and install these dependencies.

 ## 3 Stakeholders

+Communication with and between the stakeholders would be required

-* Technical test co-ordinator
+* Technical test co-ordinator and platform engineer
-* Platform engineer
 * University of Leodis
 * Web development team
 * System administration team

 ## 4 Preparation of platform engineer working environemnt

+The Ubuntu VM was prepared with care to avoid committing credentials

 1 Clone this repository with Git